neuroinfo-os/deep-bottleneck/docs/user_guide.rst

 Running experiments
 ^^^^^^^^^^^^^^^^^^^
-The idea of the project is based on the concepts presented by Tishby as described in ....
+The idea of the project is based on the concepts presented by Tishby.
-To reproduce the basic setup of the experiments, one can simply run the experiment.py.
+To reproduce the basic setup of the experiments one can simply start the experiment.py.

-If all the required packages are installed properly and the program is started, different things are happening.
+If all the required packages are installed properly and the program is started, different things should happen.
 First the required modules of the framework are imported based on the defined configuration (more about configurations in "Adding new Experiments").
-To allow any evaluation, in the first step the corresponding data needs to be generated.
+To allow any evaluation, in the corresponding data needs to be generated.
 For this a given neural network is trained using a defined dataset.
 The progress of this process is also logged in the console.
 During the training process the required data is saved in regular time-steps to the local filesystem.
 Given the saved data (e.g. the activations) it is possible to compute the mutual information of the different layer and the input/output.
 Using this different plots as e.g. the information plane plot are created and saved simultaneously in the filesystem and in the database.
-The results of the experiments can be looked up either in the deep_bottleneck/plots folder (only the plots of the last runs are saved) or using the artifac-viewer as described in the following chapter.
+The results of the experiments can be looked up either in the deep_bottleneck/plots folder (only the plots of the last runs are saved) or using the artifac-viewer as described below.

 Artifact viewer
 ^^^^^^^^^^^^^^^